piegope/doc/docs/en/rdm/windows/data-sources/data-sources-types/advanced-data-sources/microsoft-azure-sql/enable-azure-active-directory-authentication/configure-rdm-older-version-ad-interactive-mfa.md

 {% snippet icon.badgeCaution %}
 ![!!RdmWin4034.png](/img/en/rdm/windows/RdmWin4034.png)
 If you get this message error: Unable to connect to the database!
-Login failed for user &apos;&lt;token-identified principal&gt;&apos; it is because you are not using the ***Active Directory admin*** email you created in the Microsoft Azure SQL databases.
+Login failed for user '<token-identified principal>' it is because you are not using the ***Active Directory admin*** email you created in the Microsoft Azure SQL databases.
 {% endsnippet %}

 4. Click on ***Configure*** to set the [Azure App Settings](/rdm/windows/data-sources/data-sources-types/advanced-data-sources/microsoft-azure-sql/enable-azure-active-directory-authentication/create-app-registration/) and enter the application ID from the Azure Active Directory App Registration and the corresponding Redirect URI.
 {% snippet icon.badgeCaution %}
 When you receive this error: ***AADSTS70001 - Application with Identifier was not found in the directory…***

-Validate that your ***Application ID*** in {{ en.RDM }} is identical to the ***App Registration&apos;s Application (client) ID*** (step 11 of [Create an Azure Active Directory App Registration](/rdm/windows/data-sources/data-sources-types/advanced-data-sources/microsoft-azure-sql/enable-azure-active-directory-authentication/create-app-registration/) ).
+Validate that your ***Application ID*** in {{ en.RDM }} is identical to the ***App Registration's Application (client) ID*** (step 11 of [Create an Azure Active Directory App Registration](/rdm/windows/data-sources/data-sources-types/advanced-data-sources/microsoft-azure-sql/enable-azure-active-directory-authentication/create-app-registration/) ).
 {% endsnippet %}

 ![App Registration](/img/en/rdm/windows/clip5010.png)